 dairy farm sustainability by using CowPots for a classroom garden.
 Made from cleaned, processed cow manure, CowPots can be planted directly in the ground where they slowly biodegrade into fertilizer.
-Just return the enclosed reply card or provide your feedback online at ymiclassroom.com/feedback-adaneing ing in a sea at danedairymath to receive a set of 36 free CowPots and a packet of starter seeds while supplies last.
+Just return the enclosed reply card or provide your feedback online at ymiclassroom.com/feedback-adanene at danedairymath to receive a set of 36 free CowPots and a packet of starter seeds while supplies last.